Kia EV6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Kia EV6 are $1,586 annually with full coverage.
-Comprehensive insurance costs around $418 each year, collision insurance costs $812, and liability coverage costs $246.
-A liability-only policy costs as little as $298 a year, and high-risk insurance costs $3,432 or more.
-Teenage drivers receive the highest rates at up to $5,458 a year.
+Average insurance rates for a Kia EV6 are $1,586 a year including full coverage.
+Comprehensive insurance costs an estimated $418 a year, collision insurance costs $812, and liability is estimated at $246.
+Liability-only coverage costs approximately $298 a year, and high-risk coverage costs $3,432 or more.
+Teens receive the highest rates at up to $5,458 a year.

 Average premium for full coverage: $1,586

-Includes $500 deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all U.S. states and EV6 models.
+Prices include $500 policy deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and EV6 trim levels.

 Price Range by Coverage and Risk

-For a 40-year-old driver, prices range range from as cheap as $298 for minimum levels of liability insurance to a high rate of $3,432 for a driver that may need high-risk insurance.
+Using a 40-year-old driver as an example, prices range range from the low end price of $298 for just liability coverage to a high of $3,432 for a high-risk insurance policy.

 Price Range by Location